5 Tips to Insuring in a Flood Zone

 Depending on the extent of the flood risk at your house you may either pay more premium or have a higher flood damage excess.

 If we accept cover on your flood zone property we may apply an imposed flood endorsement with a higher excess.
 An example of this endorsement can be seen below.

 We will not pay for any costs of additional materials, work or expense required solely to comply with Government or local authority bylaws and regulations, if those costs are required solely to meet the requirement of Government or local authorities to reduce the exposure to a natural hazard at the home.

-5. Is the property at risk of other hazards?
+5. Check the property isn’t at risk to other natural hazards

-To have your insurance application considered by initio you will need to complete the linked Flood and Landslip Questionnaire and email to [email protected] along with any supporting documentation.
+Otherwise you can complete our Flood and Landslip Questionnaire and email it to [email protected] along with any supporting documentation.
 We will then review your application and confirm if we can provide insurance on your home.